free-science-academy/organisation/README.md

 ## Code of Conduct <a name="#coc"></a>

 Our Code of Conduct is simple.
-We expect the highest ethical standards for both research and all other aspects of life.
+We expect the highest ethical and moral standards for both research and all other aspects of life.
+We do not impose personal rules of conduct on any individual, save those that we expect within a well-functioning, mature society.
 These are our guidelines:

 * We follow the rule of the law, and believe this is sufficient for our CoC.
 * In general, we expect people to behave like well-socialised and mature adults within this community.